phillyc/phillyc.github.io/project/pages/getting_the_most.md

 Without trust in each other, this system breaks down.

-Hopefully, you've found some of these tips to be useful.
-Try implementing one at a time in your management stack and see if things improve.
+Try implementing one tool at a time in your management stack and see if things improve.

 [1]: https://about.gitlab.com/